-GUI Stopwatch Using Python
+GUI Stopwatch using Python with Source Code

 Introduction: